cellml/libcellml/docs/theory/theory_potassiumchannel.rst

 The behaviour of the potassium channel can be simulated using the :ref:`simple solver<solver>` provided to run the code generated in :ref:`Tutorial 6<tutorial6>`.
-A step change in membrane voltage between 0mV and -85mV and back gives the behaviour shown in ?? to ?? below.
-These were created using a timestep of 0.01ms to an ending time of 40ms.
+A step change in membrane voltage between 0mV and -85mV and back gives the behaviour shown in :numref:`potassium_voltage` to :numref:`potassium_current` below.
+These were created using a timestep of 0.01ms to an ending time of 40ms using the :ref:`simple ODE solver<theory_ode_solutions>`.

 At 0mV, the steady state value of the :math:`n`-gate is :math:`n_{\infty} = \frac{\alpha_{n}}{\alpha_{n} + \beta_{n}} =` 0.324
 and, at -85mV, :math:`n_{\infty} = \ `\ 0.945.

-The voltage traces are shown in :numref:`_potassium_voltage`.
+The voltage traces are shown in :numref:`potassium_voltage`.
 The :math:`n`-gate response in :numref:`potassium_ngate`
 shows it opening beyond its initial partially open value of :math:`n =`\ 0.324 at 0mV, to plateau at an almost fully open